• Skip to primary navigation

 I have to admit that I didn't grow up eating grits, but that sure hasn't stopped me from growing to love them!
 The more time I spend in the South, the more I come to love this creamy and versatile accompaniment.

-What's good to eat with grits?
+What's good with grits?

 Many folks eat grits with breakfast in place of hash browns.
 I certainly love them this way, especially with bacon and a poached egg on top.
 One of my favorite ways to serve them is with seafood, like shrimp or scallops.
 It's also delicious with pot roast and other slow cooked meats like brisket and pork tenderloin.